SophiyaYO/GreenVsRed/README.md

     4. A green cell MI stay green in the next generation if it has either 2.
 3 or 6 green neighbours

+**Important facts:**
-Imeertntaeceti tecll can be surrounded by up to 8 cells 4 on the sides and 4 on the comers Exceptions
+    - Each cell can be surrounded by up to 8 cells 4 on the sides and 4 on the comers Exceptions

-are the 7rAlletriteee4eutlhees e;pdceey earlthhe srakrne time for the whole grid in order for the next generation to be formed
+    - All the 4 rules apply at the same time for the whole grid in order for the next generation to be formed

 Your Task: